JetBrains/intellij-sdk-docs/intro/getting_help.md

 ## Problems with products

-If you have a problem with an IntelliJ product, such as IDEA, WebStorm, Rider, etc., please raise an issue on [YouTrack](https://youtrack.jetbrains.com), assigning it to the correct project for the product.
+If you have a problem with an IntelliJ Platform-based product, such as IntelliJ IDEA, WebStorm, Rider, etc., please raise an issue on [YouTrack](https://youtrack.jetbrains.com), assigning it to the correct project for the product.